 to clarify your understanding of concepts and expand your

-Be prepared to spend the entire 2 hours in the lab, and take every
+Be prepared to spend the entire 1 hour in lecture and 2 hours in the lab.
+Use every

 to look at available materials and ask questions.